esphome/esphome-docs/cookbook/air_gradient_diy_air_quality_sensor.rst

 Additionally:

 - There is a display so show off your data or whatever you desire from Home Assistant
-- You can download a 3D printeable case inkluding a wall mount bracket
+- You can download a 3D printable case including a wall mount bracket

 ESPHome Configuration